Covid 19 coronavirus: Queues forming for virus tests but Aucklanders urged to be patient

 Queues of cars are snaking out from Covid-19 testing sites as Aucklanders do their part to help track down any signs of community transmission of the virus.

-However, multiple people were reporting long delays at testing sites with one person saying they had been in line for two hours at the new pop-up New Lynn testing site.
+However, multiple people were reporting long delays at testing sites, with one person saying they had been in line for two hours at the new pop-up testing site in New Lynn.

-Another Facebook user on a Mt Albert community page suggested a traffic jam was stretching along New North Rd all the way from Eden Terrace to Morningside as a result of the testing station in Eden Terrace.
+Another Facebook user on a Mt Albert community page suggested a traffic jam was stretching 2km along New North Rd from the testing station in Eden Terrace all the way to Morningside.

+One man caught in traffic on Druces Rd near the Wiri testing station said he was just 70m from his workplace but couldn't move because of the jam.
+He said he had been waiting one-and-a-half hours in the traffic.

+Police said traffic jams were also clogging up College Rd in Northcote and at the corner of Edsel St and Catherine St as a result of those visiting Covid-19 testing sites at the two locations.

+Motorists were asked to avoid unnecessary travel in the area if possible.

-It comes as authorities earlier put on more health staff and opened two new pop-up testing sites opened in Otara and New Lynn.
+It comes as authorities earlier put on more health staff and opened two new pop-up testing sites opened in Ōtara and New Lynn.

 These sites added to the four existing community testing sites in Northcote, Eden Terrace, Henderson and Wiri.